 Will I be tied into a fixed term with the new supplier?

 As soon as you have been switched to the new supplier you will be free to exercise your right to leave without penalty - so no exit fees will apply.
 This will apply even if you were on a fixed-length deal with the old company.
 It is not your fault that you are with a different company, and so there is no detriment to you.
 You are free to move and secure the best deal on the market.

 As a Switchd member, as soon as you've transferred to the Ofgem-appointed supplier, we will start to look for a better deal for you.

 It happens regularly - particularly when wholesale energy prices rise.

 Switchd members can be reassured, however, that we will keep you informed throughout and we're always looking for your best deal.

 How can Switchd make switching supplier easier?

 Switchd is a service that ensures you are always on the best energy deal.
-We constantly keep track of energy prices and use sophisticated technology to make sure our customers are always on the best tariff.
+We constantly keep track of energy prices and use sophisticated technology to make sure our members are always on the best deal.
 You don’t have to worry about which supplier you are with, how much energy you use or understand fixed rates, variable rates and standing charges: you just leave it all to us, and we monitor the market, and as soon as you can save, we switch your supplier on your behalf.

 Switchd can also protect you further if your supplier goes bust.
-It ensures that you are switched onto the cheapest tariff – therefore protecting you in case the tariff OFGEM switches to you is expensive!
+It ensures that you are switched onto the cheapest deal – therefore protecting you in case the tariff OFGEM switches to you is expensive!
 Basically – it sorts the hassle out for you!

 Switch and Save on your Energy